Summary of the Franklin County Auditor's Geographic Information System:

 The Franklin County Auditor's Office annually processes about 12,000 property transactions.
 In 2012, the county saw a 22 percent increase in property transactions from 2011.
 This past year, there were 14,817 property transactions in Franklin County.

 This quarterly sales trend report of property transactions in Franklin County breaks down what happened in 2012.
-This quarterly sales trend report documents the first quarter of 2013.
+This quarterly sales trend report documents the first three quarters of 2013.

 The initial Franklin County Auditor's GIS, containing records of property characteristics, location, ownership and valuation, consisted of: